exthand/Exthand.Gateway/README.md

 #### Call PaymentInitiateAsync

 This call needs a [PaymentInitRequest](https://github.com/exthand/Exthand.Gateway/blob/master/Models/PaymentInitRequest.cs) object.

+You'll have to create a Flow object on our side.
+That Flow should have a unique identifier.
+You'll use the Flow id in all calls (init/finalize) which arelinked together.

 You can fill it in like this sample code:
 ```C#
 PaymentInitRequest paymentInitRequest = new()